appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The Vesper architecture employs the following key entities to manage and maintain these secure Personas:

-- Subject Entities (SEs): The organizations whose claims are being issued and verified within the system.
+Subject Entities (SEs): The organizations whose claims are being issued and verified within the system.
-- Claim Agents (CAs): Entities that facilitate the exchange of claims between SEs and verify the validity of these claims.
+Claim Agents: Entities that facilitate the exchange of claims between SEs and verify the validity of these claims.
-- Notary Agent (NA): A central authority that ensures the integrity, transparency, and auditability of interactions by maintaining a verifiable log of claims and transactions, ensuring tamper-proof records.
+Notary Agent (NA): A central authority that ensures the integrity, transparency, and auditability of interactions by maintaining a verifiable log of claims and transactions, ensuring tamper-proof records.

 ## High Level Flow